lowtechcoop/lowtech.io/content/code_of_conduct.md

 1. Don't post spoilers
 * Don't dox others
 * Don't defend ideas that are stupid
-* Don't interupt tasteful ascii art
+* Don't interrupt tasteful ascii art
 * Do post links to good music
 * Do come with a thick skin
 * Anyone who forms a committee shall be code of conducted to death